bkimo/Multivariable_Calculus_with_Python/README.md

 # Multivariable_Calculus_with_Python
-This learning module is to supplement the teaching of Multivariable Calculus.We rely on visuals to elucidate the core concepts, and on computational thinking for applying those concepts to useful settings.
+These learning materials are to supplement the teaching of Multivariable Calculus.We rely on visuals to elucidate the core concepts, and on computational thinking for applying those concepts to useful settings.

 > Get an interactive session in MyBinder.org with these course materials by clicking on the button below.
-Select the folder notebooks_en to access the lessons of this course as fully executable Jupyter notebooks.
+Select the folder notebooks to access the course material as fully executable Jupyter notebooks.

 > [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/bkimo/Multivariable_Calculus_with_Python/master)